leingang/den37-mathmaze/README.md

  * shrieking ("Oh nooooooo")

-I was using the bat sprite from the Scratch library.

 ## Boss art

-We need at least 5 bosses, with similar expressions as above.

-Pick a monster from the scratch library.
+Ethan is in charge of boss art.
+Ideally we want as many bosses as mazes.

 ## Cut scenes

+Liam is in charge.
 Opening and closing.
 Animated text.
 Sounds, maybe?

-TODO: Study how to make animations like this.
+Squirrels spitting lightning bolts?

 ## Scripting

+Matthew and Felix.

 * Hero maze navigation:

-  - legal movement
+  - legal movement: done

-  - back to start
+  - back to start: done with one glitch

-  - trigger boss battle
+  - trigger boss battle: done

 * Critter movement

-  - towards hero (Dijkstra)
+  - towards hero (Dijkstra): not yet.
+So far just random.

-  - trigger critter encounter
+  - trigger critter encounter: done

 * Critter encounter